 At this time it would be a good idea to save anything you were working on and exit any programs you have running besides Malwarebytes.
 The malware removal process can sometimes cause unexpected errors or system shutdowns when the malware is to deeply entrenched in a system.

 Everything that Malwarebytes has found will be displayed on the list.
 Clicking the button highlighted in the above image will start the removal process.
 Depending on how many infected objects Malwarebytes has found, this could take some time.
-Once it has finished removing all of the malware it found, a log file will open in Notepad.
-Once you have closed Notepad, you will either see a message box saying everything has been removed successfully, or you will see the following screen:
+Once it has finished removing all of the malware it found, you will either see a message box saying everything has been removed successfully, or you will see a window prompting you to restart in order to complete the removal process.

 If you have not already saved your work and closed other programs, you must do so now.
 Delaying the restart for to long gives whatever malware has been found time to reinfect cleaned files, or infect new ones.
 It is recommended that you only delay the restart long enough to save your work.